Lamongan Regency

-The economy is mainly supported by agriculture, fishery, and commerce, especially home industry.
+The economy is mainly supported by agriculture, fishery, and commerce, especially the home industry.

 Administrative districts

-Lamongan Regency consists of twenty-seven districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+Lamongan Regency consists of twenty-seven districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 462 rural desa and 12 urban kelurahan), and their postal codes.

+Notes: (a) includes 2 kelurahan (Babat and Banaran). (b) comprises 8 kelurahan (Banjarmendalan, Jetis, Sidoharjo, Sidokumpul, Sukomulyo, Sukorejo, Tlogoanyar and Tumenggungan) and 12 desa. (c) including one kelurahan (Blimbing). (d) including one kelurahan (Brondong).

 Climate

 Lamongan has a tropical savanna climate (Aw) with moderate to little rainfall from May to November and heavy rainfall from December to April.
 The following climate data is for the town of Lamongan.

 Paciran Port

 On 29 April 2013, Paciran Port (Class I ASDP) was officially opened to support the overloaded Tanjung Perak Port.

 Sport

 Persela is a football team based in Lamongan.
 Former Persela Lamongan goalkeeper Choirul Huda was from Lamongan.